Driftless Glen Founder Renee Bemis is Bottling a Taste of the American Spirit

-Renee Bemis, co-owner of Driftless Glen distillery, has an indescribable energy all her own and is clearly the heart and spirit of the Driftless Glen Distillery.
+Renee Bemis, co-owner of Driftless Glen distillery, has indescribable energy and is clearly the heart and spirit of the Driftless Glen Distillery.

-Only fifteen minutes into my meeting with Renee, and I already feel like I’m part of the Driftless family.
+Fifteen minutes into my meeting with Renee, I already feel like I’m part of the Driftless family.
 Renee and her husband are co-owners and founders of the brand and share a passion for creating a unique and unforgettable experience for their patrons.

-Part of that uniqueness comes from their location along the Baraboo River; the longest mainstream restored free-flowing river in America.
-Aiding in a beautiful setting for the distillery as well as providing incredible water from the Driftless area which is “distinctive from the rest of the world because of the specific combination of temperature, water, soil, and weather and which all combine to form our remarkable spirits.”
-According to their website.
+Part of that uniqueness comes from the distillery’s location along the Baraboo River, the longest mainstream restored free-flowing river in America.
+It aids in a beautiful setting for the distillery.
+It provides incredible water from the Driftless area, which is “distinctive from the rest of the world because of the specific combination of temperature, water, soil and weather.
+All combine to form our remarkable spirits,” according to Driftless Glen’s website.

-In addition to their fabulous whiskey, the distillery also boasts a five-star restaurant, infusing their spirits into every recipe.
-Which, if you get the chance to visit, grab the BlackBerry bourbon old-fashioned; Renee’s favorite cocktail that they serve.
+In addition to its esteemed whiskey, the distillery also boasts a five-star restaurant, infusing its spirits into every recipe.
+Speaking of, if you get the chance to visit in person, Renee recommends ordering the BlackBerry bourbon old-fashioned, her favorite Driftless Glen cocktail.

-The distillery is also not exclusive to making whiskey, they produce bourbon, rye, brandy, vodka, and gin.
-Notably, hand sanitizer is not on their list of products like so many other distilleries during the pandemic.
+The distillery is not exclusive to making whiskey.
+It produces bourbon, rye, brandy, vodka and gin.
+Notably, hand sanitizer is not on its list of products — like many other distilleries during the pandemic.
 Instead, Driftless Glen took another approach.

-If you’re hoping to pick up one of their square bottles, you are in luck.
-The list of states and countries carrying Driftless Glen products is growing by the day.
-Thankfully, they are easy to distinguish too, with their square bottle including both owner’s thumbprints.
+If you’re hoping to pick up one of Driftless Glen’s bottles, you are in luck.
+The list of states and countries carrying Driftless Glen products grows by the day.
+Thankfully, the bottles are easy to distinguish, square and including both owners’ thumbprints.

-“There aren’t many square bottles out there.
-On either side are my husband and my thumbprints, and on the back is an embossed windmill which is our insignia.
-My theory behind it was someone would go, God, I can’t remember, but it’s a square bottle with thumbprints on it and that’s why we did it that way.”
+When asked what inspired the unusual shape, Renee responded, “There aren’t many square bottles out there.
+My husband and my thumbprints are on either side, and the back is an embossed windmill which is our insignia.
+My theory behind it was someone would go, God, I can’t remember, but it’s a square bottle with thumbprints on it, and that’s why we did it that way.”

 Renee is also looking forward to some of the new varieties coming soon.
-“We’ve got a single malt that’s in the house aging.
+“We’ve got a single malt in the house aging.
 We have a smoke whiskey aging.
-So, we do have some things that are just different, that are special.
+So, we have some things that are just different, special.
 They’re exclusive for here.”
-Definitely making it worth the trip to visit the distillery in-person.
+It makes it worth the trip to visit the distillery in person.